djmarti/ring_network/README.md

 ```

 Writing these files by hand become cumbersome when there are more
 than a few pulses.
 The directory `utils/` contains a python script called `generator_inputs.py` that generates input descriptions for random input patterns.
-One example of such random pattern would be "consecutive random pulses of a given duration, concentrated around a location, with a given concentration parameter".
+One simple example of such random pattern would be "consecutive random pulses of a given duration, concentrated around a location, with a given concentration parameter".
+Other, more complex patterns are also possible.
 Feel free to modify the script to your needs.

 ## License